komed3/TranslateHub/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/komed3/TranslateHub?include_prereleases&display_name=release&style=for-the-badge)
 ![GitHub License](https://img.shields.io/github/license/komed3/TranslateHub?style=for-the-badge)

 **TranslateHub** is a cross-platform translation management tool for i18n projects, designed to make translation work quick and efficient.
-It supports multiple languages and namespaces, allowing you to easily manage and edit your translation files.
-Features include automatic sorting of keys, synchronization of translation keys across languages, progress tracking, and a comprehensive statistics view.
+It supports multiple languages and namespaces, allowing for easily manage and edit translation files.
+Features include automatic sorting and synchronization of translation keys across languages using a schema that stores the structure of all namespaces.
+The app provides a user-friendly interface for editing translations, tracking progress, searching and filtering, exporting, and comprehensive statistics.

-This app was originally created to manage translations for the [@Airportmap](https://github.com/airportmap) projects, but should support other Node.js apps using [i18next](https://npmjs.com/package/i18next) as well.
+This app was originally created to manage translations for the [@Airportmap](https://github.com/airportmap) projects, but should support other Node.js apps using [i18next](https://npmjs.com/package/i18next) or similar structures as well.

-## Features

-- **Language Management**: Create, delete, and rename language folders
-- **Namespace Management**: Create, delete, and rename namespace files
-- **Translation Editing**: Edit translations with a user-friendly interface
-- **Key Management**: Add, delete, and rename translation keys
-- **Automatic Sorting**: Keys are automatically sorted alphabetically when saving
-- **Synchronization**: Ensure all languages have the same translation keys
-- **Progress Tracking**: Visual progress bars for languages and namespaces
-- **Statistics View**: Comprehensive statistics showing translation progress across all languages and namespaces
-- **Missing Translations**: See all missing translations within all languages and namespaces
-- **Search**: Search for keys or values in all languages and namespaces
-- **Filtering**: Search and filter languages and namespaces for quick access
-- **Hide Translated**: Option to hide already translated values to focus on untranslated content
-- **Auto-save**: Changes are automatically saved periodically
-- **Cross-platform**: Works on Windows and Linux

 ## Installation